keysolutions/xmlrpc/README.md

 The  Base64  encoder/decoder found in NSStringAdditions and NSDataAdditions have been adapted from code provided by Dave Winer.

+The ISO8601DateFormatter date parsing library was written by Peter Hosey.
+See ISO8601DateFormatter-LICENSE.txt.

 The  idea  for  this framework came from examples provided by Brent Simmons, the creator of NetNewsWire.